 - Have a barrel, slide or cylinder, frame, or receiver that cannot be imaged by security screening devices commonly used at airports.28

-In 2019, Washington enacted laws regulating ghost guns.
-The state defines undetectable and untraceable firearms defined as follows:
+In 2019, Washington passed a law regulating ghost guns.29 The state defines undetectable and untraceable firearms as follows:

 - “Undetectable firearm” means any firearm that is not as detectable as 3.7 ounces of 17-4 PH stainless steel by walk-through metal detectors or magnetometers commonly used at airports or any firearm where the barrel, the slide or cylinder, or the frame or receiver of the firearm would not generate an image that accurately depicts the shape of the part when examined by the types of X-ray machines commonly used at airports.